2003 Shreveport Times Outstanding Leader

-Ms. Jones has also tried numerous jury trials dealing with commercial business transactions and oil and gas lease issues.
+Ms. Jones has also tried numerous jury trials in both state and federal court dealing with commercial business transactions and oil and gas lease issues.

+Since 2015, Ms. Jones has served as an instructor for the L.S.U.
+Law School Trial Advocacy Program.
 Ms. Jones is also a frequent speaker at seminars and has numerous publications in local and state bar journals.
-She has presented at the Judicial Conference, hosted by the United States Court of Appeals for the Fifth Circuit for the years of 2014, 2015 and 2016.
-In addition to these bar association seminars, she is a frequent speaker for Sterling Education Services and local organizations.
+She has presented at the Judicial Conference, hosted by the United States Court of Appeals for the Fifth Circuit for the years of 2014, 2015, 2016 and 2018, and has served as the Program Chair for the Appellate Advocacy Seminar sponsored by the Bar Association of the Fifth Federal Circuit.
+In addition to these bar association seminars, she is a frequent speaker at the Louisiana State Bar Association and for Sterling Education Services and local organizations.

 Ms. Jones has been invited to join the Million Dollar Advocates Forum, and she is a currently a Senior Fellow with the Litigation Counsel of America, an invitation only trial lawyer honorary society representing less than one half of one percent of American lawyers.
 Fellows are selected and invited into the Fellowship after being evaluated for effectiveness and accomplishment in litigation and trial work, along with ethical reputation.